 Provide administrative account access.
 Departments must provide College Communications digital staff with administrative access to each social media account they wish to display on their homepage.
 Changes to account access, including password changes, also need to be updated with College Communications digital staff.
 Failure to do so may result in the removal of a social media feed from a department's homepage.

 Well-established social media presence.
 Only well-established social media accounts that have a demonstrated level of content quality, frequency of posts, and account management will be featured on Davidson College department pages.

 Social media feed removal.
-The digital communications staff reserve the right to remove at any time any social feeds from department pages if it determines the social content does not meet the established policy and quality standards as outlined in the Davidson College Social Media Policy, Davidson College Digital Governance and Standards, or Davidson College Brand Manual.
+The digital communications staff reserve the right to remove at any time any social feeds from department pages if it determines the social content does not meet the established policy and quality standards as outlined in the Davidson College Graphic Identity Standards or Digital Standards.
 This can include policy violations, infrequent account updates/posts, or content of poor quality or inappropriate in nature.

 Be authentic.
 Be honest about your identity.
 In personal posts, you may identify yourself as a Davidson College faculty or staff member, but please be clear that you are sharing your own personal views and not representing Davidson College.
 This parallels media relations practices at Davidson College.

 A common practice among individuals who write about the industry in which they work is to include a disclaimer on their site, usually on their "About Me" page.
 If you discuss higher education on your own social media site, we suggest you include a sentence similar to this: "The views expressed on this [blog, website] are mine alone and do not necessarily reflect the views of Davidson College."